Tried and test ways to kill the enthusiasm of freelancers

 Approve a quote, and then withdraw the work

-Insist they participate in your chronic meeting addiction
+Insist freelancers participate in your chronic meeting addiction

 Have them answer to 3 different people with a minim of 4 different opinions

-Freelancers are just so damn funny when they are being ping ponged around the table with multiple people who all have their own ideas and agenda to add!
-This version of human pinball comes in several different flavours including ‘meeting time volley’, ‘endless email exchange’ and my personal favourite ‘the never ending 360’.
-Have a knee slapping, hand clapping good time as you chant “dance freelance monkey dance” with your colleagues!
+Freelancers are just so damn funny when they are being ping ponged around the table with multiple people who all have their own ideas and agenda to add.

 Push their rates down

-Knowing they are competing with online sweatshops makes pushing your freelancer under the payment limbo pole even easier!
-You’ve worked hard for your budget dammit and so if that lucky freelancer wants part of YOUR action, they better bloody well lower their rates!
+You’ve worked hard for your budget dammit and so if those lucky freelancers wants part of YOUR action, they better bloody well lower their rates!
 Their increasing overheads and increasingly competitive market channel is of no concern to you, right?
 But if they don’t remember on a daily basis how hard things are for you to make ends meet and understand the pressure you are under, well then, that’s just not polite!

 Keep changing your mind